 Here are some of our favourite cardboard box crafts and play ideas.

 A cardboard box is a super material for making with.
 The contraption in the top photo is a camera for observing animals in the wild.

 Another a favourite that gets revisited again and again is junk model robots.

 A large flat cardboard box opens out to make a great place to drawn your own imaginary land (and folds again for easy storage).

 A big box, especially one you can sit in, is great to turn onto something to play inside, like this cardboard box boat.

-And if you cover a box in chalkboard paint, it can become anything you can draw – take a look!
+And if you cover a box in chalkboard paint, it can become anything you can draw: like this play oven!

 If you open out one side of your box, you instantly have a diorama to decorate and play with – like this cardboard box jungle.